spree/spree/README.md

 Then run `bundle install`.
 Authentication will then work exactly as it did in previous versions of Spree.

+This line is automatically added by the `spree install` command.

 If you're installing this in a new Spree 1.2+ application, you'll need to install and run the migrations with

     $ bundle exec rake spree_auth:install:migrations